Clinical Trials (PDQ®)

 ARM II (regimen B): Patients receive high-dose lenalidomide PO QD on days 1-21.
 Treatment repeats every 28 days for up to 26 courses in the absence of disease progression or unacceptable toxicity.

-After completion of study treatment, patients are followed up for up to 5 years.
+After completion of study treatment, patients are followed up annually for approximately 3 years.

 - Patients must have a pilocytic astrocytoma or optic pathway glioma that has relapsed, progressed, or become refractory to conventional therapy; patients with neurofibromatosis (NF-1) are eligible